FAQs

 Here is the map showing their location.
 Please note that during the design phase of this project, there may be slight adjustments based on new information received during planning and potentials to achieve efficiencies.

-How will I know a waterline is being replaced in my neighborhood?
+How will I know if a waterline is being replaced in my neighbourhood?

 We have multiple channels to keep you informed about the waterline replacement project.
 Our webpage will contain all relevant project information as well as regular updates on the current stage of the project.
 Additionally, we will send work notices through the mail as well as visit highly impacted households’ door-to-door prior to construction.
 Lastly, keep an eye out for physical signage indicating upcoming or ongoing construction in the area.